How do I import invoices, expenses and credit notes?

 You can import invoices, expenses and credit notes (documents from here on out) from other accounting systems into Quaderno using our CSV template.
 You can do this at set-up time or as a normal Quaderno process after initial set-up, as many times as you like.

 To get started, you'll need to download this file in CSV format.

 Depending on the way your computer is set-up, the CSV template might open in either Excel, Open Office Calc, Numbers or even Google Sheets.
 It doesn't matter too much as any spreadsheet editing application will handle it just fine.

-Make sure to only enter one contact per row, under the existing headings.
+Make sure to only enter one document per row, under the existing headings.

 Do not remove the header row or remove mandatory columns - you'll get an error!

 Make sure to complete all manual fields.
 Optional ones are, well, optional.
 You can either complete them, leave them empty or remove them as you wish.

 |contact_type||N||Specify the customer/vendor type ( company or person).
 Defaults to company|